19submissions

 "The best ones pop off the map," Lund says, explaining his process.
 "I liken it to seeing shapes in the clouds.
 I pour [sic] over a map of the city...The challenge is that the roads all have to connect — it has to be one continuous line."

-Update: the actual world's record for the largest GPS drawing belongs to Yasushi Takahashi from Japan, for GPS drawing that was made in 2010.
-He made even larger piece in 2015 that was 105,734km long (not certified by Guinness World Records).
+Update: The world record for the largest GPS drawing belongs to Yasushi Takahashi from Japan, who made a GPS drawing in 2010.
+He made an even larger piece in 2015 that was 105,734km long (not certified by Guinness World Records).
+It showcases the creativity and dedication of GPS artists, a category that could inspire future famous artists to explore similar digital and physical canvases.

 More info: gpsdoodles.com | strava.com (h/t: booooooom)